eugenia1984/english/glossary.md

 - **have a chance to speak** implies that everyone is given the opportunity to contribute to the conversation.

-- **Have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.
+- **have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.

+- **have the time**: is used to ask if someone had enough time or the opportunity to do something.
+-
 - **have to**: is used to express that something is necessary or required.
 It indicates that there is no choice but to do something.
 For example: `You have to save your changes before closing the program.` -> This means it's necessary to save changes before closing the program.

 - **helpful**: when you describe someone as helpful, you mean they offer help or provide solutions to problems you might face.